AlexBNZ/gravity_falls/README.md

 ### TOTEM Pole

-Spelling the word "TOTEM" confers four awards in the following order below.
+Spelling the word "TOTEM" confers lights one step on the Totem Pole (Beaver 2 > Beaver 1 > Bird 2 > Bird 1).
+Each time all four steps are completed it awards one of the four awards in the following order below.
 Once the forth award is awarded it resets to allow the four awards to be collected again.
 (CURRENTLY WORKING!)

-* **1: Irrational Treasure**
+* **1: Irrational Treasure (Beaver 2)**

 Player awarded 100,000 points.
 (CURRENTLY WORKING!)

-* **2: A Tale of Two Stans**
+* **2: A Tale of Two Stans (Beaver 1)**

-Triggers a timed mode where for 30 seconds all shots and targets are worth double their normal value.
+Triggers a timed mode where for 30 seconds all regular shots and targets are worth double their normal value.
 (CURRENTLY WORKING!)

-* **3: Bottomless Pit!**
+* **3: Bottomless Pit!
+(Bird 2)**

 Light the Extra Ball saucer.
 (MOSTLY WORKING! - Awarding of extra ball not yet working.)

-* **4: Dreamscaperers**
+* **4: Dreamscaperers (Bird 1)**

 Starts a quick 2-ball multiball.
 (NOT YET STARTED)

+* **5: Dungeons, Dungeons and More Dungeons**

+Once all for awards are achieved, each further completion of the Totem Pole earns the player 1 000 000 points.
+The Totem Pole awards can be reset by completing the Weirdmageddon mode.